AntonioJCosta/nicksh/README.md

 8.  **Push to your fork:** `git push origin my-feature-branch`
 9.  **Open a Pull Request** on the `AntonioJCosta/nicksh` repository.

 Please ensure your PR adheres to the existing code style and includes relevant tests.
-The `main` branch is protected, and PRs require review and passing checks (if configured).
+The `main` branch is protected, and PRs require review and passing checks.

 ### Development Setup

-*   Go 1.24 or later.
+- Go 1.24 or later.
-*   To test interactive features locally, ensure `fzf` is installed and in your `PATH`.
+- To test interactive features locally, ensure `fzf` is installed and in your `PATH`.
-*   Common Go development tools (linters, etc.) are recommended.
+- Common Go development tools (linters, etc.) are recommended.

 ## License